Auckland War Memorial Museum Tāmaki Paenga Hira

 To be successful in this role, you will offer:

 - A degree relevant to the Museum’s Human History collections, particularly pertaining to Pacific cultures

-- Holds a high level of knowledge and experience working with Pacific collections and facilitating access and engagement with Pacific communities is essential
+- A high level of knowledge and experience working with Pacific collections and facilitating access and engagement with Pacific communities

-- Proficiency in a Pacific language is desirable
+- Proficiency in a Pacific language is highly desirable

 - Proven effective interpersonal and time management skills, along with a strong work ethic